darkdukey/Google-Play-Service-Lite/README.md

 This script is mainly for eclipse/ant user who has problem building their android app because of the 65535 methods limit

+In a word, if you encountered a `Unable to execute dex: method ID not in [0, 0xffff]: 65536` error, this is for you.

+> Note: For gradle/android studio users, google has posted a fix [here](http://developer.android.com/intl/ru/tools/building/multidex.html)

 It contains a original copy of google play serivce v28, which you can be customized based on your project

 ## How to customize your own Google Play Service Package